AUDIENCE: K-12 TEACHERS, PRINCIPALS, ASSISTANT PRINCIPALS, INDIGENOUS COACHES, AND OTHER SCHOOL LEADERS ARE ENCOURAGED TO ATTEND.

 Pedagogy: Supporting Curriculum and Understanding Indigenous Learning Processes

 This fourth session in the Weaving Ways series (part 4 of 5) will focus on historical forms of teaching in Indigenous societies.
 The goal of this session is to have educators become inspired to teach in alternate ways that benefit all learners.
 We will talk about the importance of people, places, and processes and discuss how we might weave these past teaching methods into current teaching practices.

 Sharing Through Story: Supporting Curriculum and Understanding Indigenous Learning Processes

 The fifth and last session in the Weaving Ways series (part 5 of 5).
 This session reveals how stories connect us to family, friends, the land, and even ourselves.
 These teachings have the potential to benefit our schools and help to support the curriculum implementation process by seeing stories as an extension or a foundation to our curriculum.
 Learn how song, dance, landscapes and art can be woven into the ways you currently teach or tell stories.

 This learning opportunity is being offered through a grant from Alberta Education.

-Etienna is currently employed by Evergreen Catholic Schools as an Indigenous Education Coach and is completing her Master’s full time at the University of Alberta.
-She has a 3 year old daughter named Layla, and has a husband who is also a teacher and works for Edmonton Public Schools.
+Today, Etienna is an Indigenous Education Coach for Evergreen Catholic Schools and is completing her masters full time at the University of Alberta.
+Additionally, she works as an assistant researcher at the University and is learning a lot about provincial and local initiatives surrounding Indigenous education.
+She is a mother to a 4 year old daughter named Layla and her husband is also a teacher and works as an assistant Principal for Edmonton Public Schools.